 An exchange course will be of most benefit to you if it complements your studies and/or your professional profile, is at an appropriate level and does not overlap with your major.

 This course is open to all Dutch and international students who have an interest in this topic, regardless of the degree courses they are following.
 Lectures and exams are in English.
-Exams and reports may be written in English, Dutch or German.
+Reports have to be written in English.
+Individual work may be written in English, Dutch or German.